 Computer Graphics and Geometry Laboratory

-We are currently looking for Ph.D. students in the general area of Computer Graphics and Geometry with a focus in Architectural Geometry, Computational Symmetry, Geometric Modeling, Human Performance Capture.
-Please visit the corresponding links to find out more about our research efforts in these areas.
-Applicants should have a 4-5 year bachelor degree or a master's degree in computer science or a similar field and a strong scientific background related to one of the above research areas.
+We are currently looking for Ph.D. students in the general area of Geometry Processing with a focus on Digital Fabrication and Architectural Geometry.
+Please visit the link to find out more about our research efforts in this area.
+Applicants should have a 4-5 year bachelor's degree or a master's degree in computer science or a similar field.

-The Computer Graphics and Geometry Lab (LGG) is currently looking for post-doctoral fellows in the areas of Geometric Data Analysis, Architectural Geometry and Design and Human Performance Capture and Animation.
-Please visit the corresponding links to find out more about our research efforts in these areas.
+The Computer Graphics and Geometry Lab (LGG) is currently looking for post-doctoral fellows in the area of Digital Fabrication and Architectural Geometry.
+Please visit the link to find out more about our research efforts in this area.
 The positions are initially offered for 12 months and can be extended for up to 4 years.
-Applicants should have completed, or be about to complete their Ph.D. studies.
-A strong scientific background in geometry/design or performance capture/animation is expected.
+Applicants should have completed or be about to complete their Ph.D. studies.
+A strong scientific background in geometry processing, computational design, digital fabrication, or related areas is expected.
 LGG and EPFL offer a world-class, highly collaborative international research environment with competitive salaries and a beautiful setting on the shores of Lake Geneva.

 Send your application by email to Prof. Mark Pauly (firstname.lastname@example.org) including a statement of interest, a CV, a list of publications, and the names of three references.